Preamble

 No state shall pass any Bill of Attainder or ex post facto Law.

-No state shall lay any Tax or Duty on Articles exports, nor any tax on personal residential property.
+No state shall lay any Tax or Duty on Articles exports, retail transactions for necessary goods or services, resale transactions, or primary residential property, nor shall any maximum limit be established for any tax.

-No Title of Nobility shall be granted by any state: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress or of the state legislature thereof, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.
+No state shall grant any Title of Nobility: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress or of the state legislature thereof, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.

 No state shall pass any law, motion, or resolution respecting or establishing any religion or religious practice.